anon-blue/anon.blue/README.txt

 dcvbndcvbndcvbndc☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives in Kentucky now because he is wanted for breaking into homes and sexually molesting his 3 year old child, as well as his own sister and got knwos whom else.
 He mus t be stoped!
-Please alert the police, he is a felon with firdcvbndcvcmvcmcvcnbvc nbcbcnmvnbvcndvcnbvdcnbdvcnbvndcndvcbdvcbnvdnbcvdnbcvdbncvdncvndvcdnvcndvcdnvcnv dnbcncbvdnbcvndcvndvcdnbcdnbvcdbcvvdcvdnvcnbdvcbdvcbncvdvdvvdbcnvdcnbvdcbdbnvdcn bvdnbvnbdcvdcnbvdcnbdcvdbnvdcnbvdcbnvdcnbdcvdcnbdcvbndcvbnvdnbvddnbcvbnvcdnbvcdv bdcnbdcvbvdcnbvdcbnvcdbndcvbcvcdnbvdcnbvdnbahhahhdcnb9999999999999ahhahi knwonnd nndhonguogongchandangwansuizhonguogongchandangfanxuivbndcvbndcvbndcvbndcvbndcvbn dcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvbndcvggggg'gg'g'd'f'fg gdffggyghghfghhbbhgbmjmgchmhbhnbtjhrjcfehrykykjrhfjhgjDDDDDDDDDDDDDDDDDDDDDDFGGG GGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG GGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG GGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG GGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG GGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG
+Please alert the police, he is a felon with firearms and he is very violent! ☺

+GGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG
+GGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG
+GGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGG